artheoday/Voron-V0-V0.1---Servo-Activated-Microswitch-Probe/README.md

 See Diagram

 ## Tips
-You need to align the servo with the probe to the miniAB mount so that it will slide in/out properly You may need to make the holes on the probe a little bit bigger so the soldered conductor on the microswitch can fit into the hole.
+You need to align the servo with the probe to the miniAB mount so that it will slide in/out properly.

+You may need to make the holes on the probe a little bit bigger so the soldered conductor on the microswitch can fit into the hole.

 I put a dab of CA glue to the microswitch so that it will not move.